HGV Medical

 Epilepsy

-Type 1 Diabetes and Type 2 Diabetes
+Type 1 or Type 2 Diabetes

 Poor vision

-Physical disability
+Physical disabilities

-Heart Disease
+Heart disease

-Neurological disorders (strokes/blackouts)
+Neurological disorders (e.g., strokes, blackouts)

-A history of mental illness
+History of mental illness

-A history of drug and alcohol misuse
+History of drug or alcohol misuse

-Certain chronic degenerative diseases
+Certain chronic or degenerative diseases

 -